Tyler-Liquornik/foodwise-future/README.md

 ## 🚀 Tech Stack

-This is the scope of the technology that was actually implemented in the 24 hour period of the assignemnt:
+This is the scope of the technology that was actually implemented in the 24 hour period of the assignment:
 - **Frontend**: React.js via Lovable.dev
 - **Webcam API**: react-webcam allows streaming webcam video
 - **AI Technology**: HuggingFace object detection allows quickly adding foods to the app's system